steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 ![PolicyBot running](/img/policybot_multi_windows.png "PolicyBot running")

-The script dynamically sizes and positions the windows based on the size of the Mac display, so it will run equally well on for example a 24" iMac and a 13" MacBook
+The script dynamically sizes and positions the windows based on the size of the Mac display, so it will run equally well on, for example, a 24" iMac and a 13" MacBook.